FaisalKhan2000/design-patterns/creational/singleton/singleton.md

-# Comprehensive Guide to the Singleton Design Pattern in TypeScript

-This guide covers the Singleton design pattern in detail, providing explanations, TypeScript code examples, variations, considerations, and best practices.
-All explanations are within TypeScript comments.

 ## 1. Introduction to the Singleton Pattern

 The Singleton pattern is a creational design pattern that ensures a class has